 In connection with the Spin-Off, we will enter into a transition services agreement with New Hertz that will govern certain commercial and other relationships between New Hertz and us after the separation, including New Hertz's or one of its affiliate's provision of certain important corporate functions to us on a transitional basis.
 Under the transition services agreement, we will be able to use these services for a fixed term not to exceed two years established on a service-by-service basis and will pay New Hertz fees for such services, which will be based on the provider's allocated costs of providing such services, and may include a mark-up for certain services.
 Because the transition services agreement was negotiated in the context of a parent-subsidiary relationship (i.e., between Hertz Holdings and New Hertz prior to the Spin-Off), the terms of the agreement may be more or less favorable to us than those that would be agreed to by parties bargaining at arm's length for similar services and the fees charged for the services may be higher or lower than the costs reflected in the allocations in our historical and pro forma financial results.
-In addition, while services under the transition services or the amounts we pay for them will be limited.
-For more information on the transition services agreement, see "Relationship Between New Hertz and HERC Holdings-Agreements Between Hertz Holdings and New Hertz.-Transition Services Agreement."
+In addition, while services under the transition services agreement are being provided to us by New Hertz or its affiliates, our operational flexibility to modify or implement changes with respect to such services or the amounts we pay for them will be limited.
+For more information on the transition services agreement, see "Relationship Between New Hertz and HERC Holdings-Agreements Between Hertz Holdings and New Hertz-Transition Services Agreement."